dongAxis/blog-1/src/posts/2017-04-16-atom-editor.md

             - displayLayer.emitDidChangeSyncEvent => ... will reach textEditorComponent.updateSync as ABOVE
       - emitter.emit 'did-insert-text' (this is for public use)

-- Q. does workspace (or body) stopPropagation on capture phase in any case ?
+- Does workspace (or body) stopPropagation on capture phase in any case ?
+  - I don't think so. atom-keymap is used for bubble phase on document.
+(SEE BELOW)

 (TextEditorElement DOM overview)